run-ai/docs/docs/Administrator/Researcher-Setup/docker-to-runai.md

 You create a __container__ by starting a docker image on a machine.

 Run:AI is based on __Kubernetes__.
-At its core, Kubernetes is a an orchestration software above Docker: Among other things, it allows location abstraction as to where the actual container is running.
+At its core, Kubernetes is an orchestration software above Docker: Among other things, it allows location abstraction as to where the actual container is running.
 This calls for some adaptation to the Researcher's workflow as follows.

 ## Image Repository